 Can you get life insurance with kidney disease?

-Yes, people with kidney disease can obtain life insurance.
+Yes, obtaining life insurance for kidney disease & dialysis patients is possible.
 There are numerous factors taken into consideration by insurance providers when determining whether or not a person with chronic kidney disease will qualify for life insurance.
 Including, but not limited to:

 - Age is one of the most important, as people over the age of sixty are at an increased risk.